CollinPatrick/Unity-Custom-Radial-Menus/README.md

     }
 }
 ```
+To make a selection inside the radial menu, just call ``SelectHoveredSection()`` inside the RadialMenu object.

 To create the radial menu programmatically, all you have to do is create each group and their sections then add them to the menu.
 ```c#